The summer of 2020 brought calls to address racism aggressively. The fall 2021 elections show how hard that has been.

 A majority of Americans, for example, believe that American culture and way of life has changed for the worse since the 1950s, according to a new poll by the Public Religion Research Institute.
 That was a notable shift from 2020 when a majority of Americans — 55 percent — thought American culture had changed for the better.
 The shift is primarily driven by a steep drop-off among how Republicans and independents feel about the country.

-Ben Rhodes, a former top adviser to Barack Obama, said that the former president often tried to frame progressive change as validating and building upon American history rather than a repudiation of it.
+Ben Rhodes, a former top adviser to Barack Obama, said the former president often tried to frame liberal change as validating and building upon American history rather than a repudiation of it.

 “Like it or not we are living through an age of identity politics — in which the question of what it means to be American is contested more than any time in my life,” he wrote in a Twitter thread.